RASH MISCONCEPTIONS SET STRAIGHT

 - Research shows the presenting characteristics of the Lyme disease rash vary by age, sex, duration, and body location.

-- A case study reveals that the Lyme disease rash may be harder to discern in people of color.
+- A case study shows Lyme disease rash may be harder to discern in people of color.

 Available blood tests are antibody-based for Lyme disease and do not accurately diagnose Lyme disease in the first few weeks of infection.
 False negative tests are a problem in acute Lyme disease.
 Therefore, early Lyme disease is a clinical diagnosis.
-Recognizing signs, such as the rash, and symptoms can be vital to receiving appropriate early treatment.
+Recognizing signs, such as the rash, and flu-like symptoms such as fever, achiness, extreme fatigue, severe headache or neckache can be vital to receiving appropriate early treatment.

 Suspicious Rash or Flu-Like Symptoms?